Anna Serner: Swedish Film Institute

 Serner's tenure as CEO of the Swedish Film Institute was marked by her notable work for gender equality in the film industry.
 An outspoken feminist, Serner has been a frequent keynote speaker and panelist on this topic.

 In 2016 Anna Serner presented the initiative 5050x2020 at the Cannes Film Festival, aiming to raise international awareness regarding the issue of gender equality in film production, based on Sweden's prominent position.
 The year after, SFI and WIFT Nordic presented "50/50 by 2020 – Global Reach", a seminar at the Cannes Film Market focusing on how the work on equality is proceeding outside of Sweden.

 In 2018, with support from the Cannes Film Festival, the SFI arranged "Take Two: Next moves for #MeToo".
 Together with the then Swedish Minister for Culture and Democracy Alice Bah Kuhnke and the French Minister of Culture, Françoise Nyssen, Serner hosted an event concerning the work against sexual harassment and the misuse of power against women, with focus on the film industry.
 With a total of five Ministers of Culture from different countries attending, the event marked a shift at an international level for equality in the film industry.
 The same year, in co-operation with the Berlin International Film Festival, the seminar "Closing the Gap" was arranged.
 Anna Serner sat on a panel with representatives from WIFT Germany and WIFT Nordic to discuss how quality will be ensured through rewarding equality and diversity at the financing stage.

-On 23 April 2021, Anna Serner announced that she would be stepping down in October 2021.
-After ten years of serving as CEO of the Swedish Film Institute, she is the Swedish film Institute's second longest serving CEO.
-Only the institute´s founder Harry Schein served as CEO for longer (1963-1970, 1972-1978).
-On 12 November 2021, Anette Novak was appointed Serner's successor, with Mathias Rosengren (Head of the Film Heritage department at the Swedish Film Institute) serving as acting CEO during the interim period.
+In April 2021, Serner announced that she would be stepping down in October 2021.
+Only the institute´s founder Harry Schein was CEO for longer (1963-1970, 1972-1978).
+In November 2021, Anette Novak was appointed Serner's successor, with Mathias Rosengren (Head of the Film Heritage department at the Swedish Film Institute) acting CEO during the interim period.